Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/import-export-n8n/guide.en-gb.md

 ## Instructions

-> [!primary]
+> [!success]
 >
-> If you are starting from scratch, opt for a [n8n VPS preinstalled OVHcloud](https://www.ovhcloud.com/en-gb/vps/vps-n8n/) to get started quickly.
+> If you are starting from scratch, opt for an [OVHcloud preinstalled n8n VPS](/links/bare-metal/vps-n8n) to get started quickly.

 ### Summary